crusaderky/pathfinder2e_stats/doc/index.rst

 This software uses trademarks, copyrights, and other material identified as Intellectual Property owned by Paizo Inc. and used by this software under the terms of the `ORC License`__.
+This product is based on the following Licensed Material: Pathfinder Player Core, Pathfinder Player Core 2, Pathfinder GM Core, Starfinder Player Core, Starfinder GM Core, Secrets of Magic, Dark Archive, Guns & Gears, Rage of Elements, War of Immortals, Battlecry!, and any other material published by Paizo Inc.

 __ http://www.apache.org/licenses/LICENSE-2.0.html
 __ https://paizo.com/orclicense